 - Undergraduate students doing a full-time degree, can work a maximum of 20 hours per week during term time, and can work full-time during University vacation periods.

-- Masters students on a Tier 4 visa can work a maximum of 20 hours during Semester 3.
+- Masters students on a Student visa can work a maximum of 20 hours during Semester 3.
 This is still classified as term time, as you are expected to be completing your dissertation throughout this semester.
 You can check the Faculty Calendar for more information on term time dates for each Faculty and Department.

 - PhD students are entitled to 8 weeks’ annual leave and can work during their annual leave period.